AssoDePicche/elastic-optical-networks/README.md

 ## Usage

-To run the project, run the binary created in the [Installation section](#installation) with the arguments specified below.
-At the end of the simulation, in addition to the parameter information, the network grade of service (GoS) calculated using the [Erlang B formula](https://en.wikipedia.org/wiki/Erlang_(unit)), the proportion of request types (3-slot or 7-slot requests) and the blocking probability (BP) per request type will be available.
+Run the binary created in the [Installation section](#installation) with the arguments specified below.
+At the end of the simulation, in addition to the parameter information, the network grade of service (GoS) calculated using the [Erlang B formula](https://en.wikipedia.org/wiki/Erlang_(unit)), the proportion of request types (3-slot or 7-slot requests), the blocking probability (BP) per request type will be available and some other information.

 You must pass the following arguments for the simulation:
 - `--calls`: the number of calls